lizhaofeng1998/nu/README.md

 Nu is copyrighted open-source software that is released under the Apache License, version 2.0.
 For details on the license, see the LICENSE file.
-In its use to name a programming language, "Nu" is a trademark of Radtastical i Inc.
+In its use to name a programming language, "Nu" is a trademark of Radtastical Inc.

 System requirements
 -------